 What are the features of Miami’s program?

-The program's interdepartmental framework brings together insights and applications from various disciplines while providing access to resources across several departments.
+The Journalism Program's interdepartmental framework brings together insights and applications from various disciplines while providing access to resources across several departments.

 The program offers time to pursue interests in other areas by requiring a second major in a non-media-related field.